koukibadr/mason-bricks/model_generator/README.md

 ## Input Variables

 - `class_name` The class name, make sure the json file is located in the same output directory with the same class name.
+- `json_path` The json's file path which contains the raw JSON.
 - `delete_json_file` the second prompt will ask wether to delete or not the json file after generating the dart class.

 ## Output Files 🔥

 - a Dart class contains final attributes extracted from json file.
+- all other nested classes with their attributes.

 ## Contributing ⚽